dmbarbour/wikilon/docs/AwelonLang.md

 A simple translation from lambda calculus is described in *Named Local Variables* in context of *Editable Views*.
 It's feasible to use lambda calculus as a syntactic sugar for Awelon code.
 Compared to lambda calculus or SKI combinators, Awelon's semantics are simpler:

 1. Combinator rewriting is simpler than variable substitution.
-There is no need for environment models, lexical scopes, or variable closures.
-There is no risk of representing free variables.
+There is no need for environment models, lexical scopes, or variable capture hygiene for multi-stage metaprogramming.
 1. The stack-like environment enables uniform abstraction for multiple arguments or results, and offers a foundation for *Static Typing* based on arities instead of atomic value types.
 1. The explicit copy and drop operations simplify substructural type analysis, reference counting GC, and dynamic tracking of uniqueness to accelerate in-place updates for indexed data structures.